Awards and Achievements

-Each year the department traditionally bestows a number of undergraduate prizes at our June commencement ceremony.
-All recognize distinguished academic achievement, and some also take financial need into consideration.
-If you would like to be considered for one of these prizes, please notify Nick Mahlum in the History Department office via email at firstname.lastname@example.org.
-To be considered for one of the awards based partly on financial need, please make sure that you have a Free Application for Federal Student Aid (FAFSA) on file with the UO’s Office of Student Financial Aid and Scholarships (http://financialaid.uoregon.edu/).
-The form can be found online at www.fafsa.ed.gov.
+Each year the department traditionally bestows a number of undergraduate awards, near the end of spring term.
+All awards recognize distinguished academic achievement, and some also take financial need into consideration.
+Award winners are chosen by the History Department’s Undergraduate Major and Advising Committee.

+If you would like to be considered for one of these awards, please notify Nick Mahlum in the History Department office via email at firstname.lastname@example.org.
+To be considered for one of the awards based partly on financial need, please make sure that you have a Free Application for Federal Student Aid (FAFSA) on file with the UO Office of Student Financial Aid and Scholarships.
+The form can be found online at fafsa.ed.gov.
-- Faculty Recognition Award.

 Funded by faculty contributions, this is awarded for exceptional work as an undergraduate.